aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 A fanatic is one who can't change his mind, and won't change the subject.
+> 🥠 How much deeper would the ocean be without sponges?

-Last update: Mon Sep 15 05:10:06 2025
+Last update: Tue Sep 16 05:09:34 2025

 ### Let's play! 🎮